znoobe2024/resale-hdbuddy/Methodology.md

 I learned that prompt injection is a real risk when using AI.
 To safeguard against it, I kept the system prompts simple and focused: the assistant is only allowed to explain resale trends using the provided data.
 By grounding answers in trend_data.csv and hdb_resale_clean.csv, I reduced the chance of the chatbot being tricked into giving irrelevant or unsafe responses.

 Hypothesis Testing & Validation

-My hypothesis was that increasing the retrieval size from 10 to 50 records, while aggregating data, would improve the chatbot’s usefulness without exceeding token limits.
-I tested this by asking questions about towns lower in the dataset.
-The results validated the approach: the chatbot could now recognize and respond to those towns, while still running efficiently.
+My hypothesis was that increasing the retrieval size from 10 to 50 records, combined with data aggregation, would improve the chatbot’s usefulness without exceeding token limits.
+I tested this by asking questions about towns lower in the dataset, but the results were still unsatisfactory — the chatbot struggled to recognize and respond to those towns.

+To address this, I trimmed the dataset to just two towns, Bedok and Choa Chu Kang, covering 2020–2025 instead of the full 2017–2025 range.
+This made it easier for the AI to apply RAG effectively, pulling relevant information while staying within token limits.
+Previously, I often saw either 'no information available' with too few records or 'Error: Exceed Token Limit' with the larger dataset.
+By understanding these limitations, I’ve become more mindful about the dataset scope I use, ensuring the chatbot remains efficient and genuinely helpful."

 User Impact